aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/automated_wannierisation.rst

 * the type of projections to build the :math:`A_{mn}({\mathbf{k}})` matrix

-and, in the case entangled bands, many other parameters like
+and, in the case of entangled bands, many other parameters like

 * the number of Wannier functions,
 * the frozen energy window,